 You can check out my article on how the queen moves in chess here.

-Whereas, look at the black queen, it is also placed exactly next to the black king.
+Whereas look at the black queen is also placed exactly next to the black king.
 However, in terms of chess notation, its square is d8 square.

-One important thing to check after you step on the chess board is to make sure whether both white queen and the black queen are facing each other or not.
+One important thing to check after you step onto the chessboard is to make sure whether both the white queen and the black queen are facing each other or not.

 My Personal Story About Forgetting Where The Queen Would Go

-Actually, the trick is so logical that once you will understand it you’ll never forget.
+Actually, the trick is so logical that once you will understand it you’ll never forget it.